theodoreOnzGit/tuas_boussinesq_solver/patch_notes.md

 Firstly, I found that some of the coupled natural circulation datasets in set c, b and a still had parasitic heat loss from dhx at 45 W/(m^2 K) I've updated those tests to reflect the correct results.

+I found that in changing the heat transfer coefficient on the DHX surface from 45 W/(m^2 K) to 33.9 W/(m^2 K) there was no appreciable difference in temperature profile or mass flowrate.
+All regression tests passed.
+It is likely the insulation and other layers which dominate the thermal resistance.

 ## v 0.0.10